Free Tool

 1

 OAuth takes 30 seconds.
-ShelfMerge requests read_products and read_orders scopes — nothing more.
-No credit card required to get your first health score.
+ShelfMerge requests read_products and write_products scopes — nothing more.
+No credit card for the Free plan.

 2